Estimation of the Spectral Measure from ConvexCombinations of Regularly Varying RandomVectors: Introduction

 The paper is organized as follows.
 In Section \ref{sec:lin-comb}, we gather several results on convex combinations of the spectral components of a regularly varying vector.
 The asymptotic normality of empirical moment estimators is given in Section \ref{sec:asnorm} both for the case of known and the case of unknown margins.
 These results specified to first order moments are then applied in Section \ref{sec:extr-coeff} in order to obtain estimators for extremal coefficients with minimal asymptotic variance.
-Some comparison to benchmark estimators based on the definition of $\tau_I$ and some illustration are provided.
+Some comparison to benchmark estimators based on the definition of $\tau_I$ and some illustrations on simulated and real data are provided in Section \ref{sec:illustr}.
 We conclude with a short discussion on our results in Section \ref{sec:conclusion}.